cran/recalibratiNN/README.md

 clearly suggest that the model would benefit from local calibration, as each section exhibits unique calibration needs.

-Alternatively you can observe the local miscalibration in the QQ-graph.
+Alternatively you can observe the local miscalibration in the CD-graph.

 ``` r
 gg_CD_local(pit_local)